Grand jury: Australia

 The grand jury existed in New South Wales for a short period in the 1820s.
 The New South Wales Act 1823 (UK) enabled the establishment of quarter sessions, as a subsidiary court structure below that of the Supreme Court.
 Francis Forbes, Chief Justice, reasoned that this entailed the creation of quarter sessions as they existed in England.
 Thus, inadvertently, trial by jury and indictment by grand jury were introduced, but only for these subsidiary courts.
 Grand juries met in Sydney, Parramatta, Windsor and other places.
 This democratic method of trial proved very popular, but was resented by conservatives.
 Eventually, conservative elements in the colony were successful in having these innovations suppressed by the Australian Courts Act 1828 (UK).
 George Forbes, a member of the Legislative Council, unsuccessfully moved for the reintroduction of grand juries in 1858, but this was thwarted by the Attorney-General and the Chief Justice.

 In South Australia and Western Australia, grand juries existed for longer periods of time.
 In South Australia, the first grand jury sat on 13 May 1837, but they were abolished in 1852.
 In Western Australia, by the Grand Jury Abolition Act Amendment Act 1883 (WA), grand juries were abolished (section 4: A Grand Jury shall not be summoned for the Supreme Court of Western Australia, nor for any General Quarter Sessions for the said Colony).
 This 1883 abolition Act was itself abolished by the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 (section 5: The Grand Jury Abolition Act Amendment Act 1883 is repealed).

 The Australian state of Victoria maintained, until 2009, provisions for a grand jury in the Crimes Act 1958 under section 354 indictments, which had been used on rare occasions by individuals to bring other persons to court seeking them to be committed for trial on indictable offences.
 Grand juries were introduced by the Judicature Act 1874 and have been used on a very limited number of occasions.
 Their function in Victoria particularly relates to alleged offences either by bodies corporate or where magistrates have aborted the prosecution.

 New Zealand

-New Zealand abolished the grand jury in 1961.
+The grand jury was established in New Zealand in 1844.
+Its function was to consider bills of indictment preferred against persons committed for trial and to decide whether the evidence against them justified their standing trial.
+At first the grand jury retained the theoretical power to present an indictment of its own motion, a relic of mediaeval times when the grand jury's purpose was to accuse rather than protect from trial.
+This power has disappeared in 1893.
+Grand juries were later abolished in 1961 and followed by special juries in 1981.